gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/model-workflow-configuration.md

 -   a dataset template must be satisfiable by a **single** dataset (you can't combine datasets together to satisfy a dataset template)
 -   if your model uses a shared dataset which other modellers are likely to use (or already do), consider creating a distinct dataset template which refers to this dataset so that you can share your work with other modellers more easily
 -   you don't always have to satisfy a dataset template with the same dataset in different model runs.
 For example - you may define a 'reef geometry file' dataset template which contains a 'reefs.json' GeoJSON file.
 Different model runs could use a different dataset which contains a different version of this file.
 -   a single dataset may satisfy multiple dataset templates within a model run record.
 For example, you may have two dataset templates, one defines a configuration file with a deferred resource with key "config_file", another defines a parameter file with a defined resource "model_params.json".
-A model run could provide a single dataset which contains a "model_params.json" file and a config file with name "config_2012_2030.json" file, satisfying both templates.
+A model run could use a single dataset which contains a "model_params.json" file and a config file with name "config_2012_2030.json" file, satisfying both templates.

 ### How do I register a dataset template?

 If the dataset template you are creating refers to shared input data that multiple models likely reference, it is worth [exploring the registry](../registry/exploring_the_registry) to see if others have registered a dataset template you could reuse.

-To begin registration, navigate to the new entity form (for help, see [registering an entity](../registry/registering_and_updating.html)).
+To begin registration, navigate to the new entity form in the registry (for help, see [registering an entity](../registry/registering_and_updating.html)).
 Select the "Dataset Template" entity type.
 Information on the various metadata fields has been provided below.

 -   **Display Name**\*: A user friendly, brief name for this dataset template?
 E.g. "Connectivity Matrices Input Template"
 -   **Description**\*: A description which helps you and other users understand the purpose, contents and resources of this dataset template.